AbyssWalker240/hyprland-dotfiles-v2/README.md

 # hypr-dotfiles-v2
 My personal hyprland dotfiles, organized for use with stow.
-* Installing all packages and configurations will prepare any Arch Linux machine for my personal use.

 **NOTE:** these are my personal configurations, and will change based on my needs.
 It is a good starting point to create your own setup.
 * I would recommend cloning this, then executing ``rm -rf .git`` inside the repository, and then start tweaking to your hearts content for your own use.